-Skyrim Advice, Tips, and Tricks
+Skyrim Game-Changing and Comprehensive Advice, Tips, and Tricks

 While choosing a race in Skyrim, the first permanent step of any play-through, you ought to consider the intrinsic perks of each race.
 This can be a bit difficult if you're not playing as a role-player who seeks to stick to specific skills.
 Luckily for you in-it-to-win-it-all types, I'm going to save you some time, and inform you of the fact that destruction magic tears through you like a hydrogen bomb through literally anything, because there's no good way to defend against its fiery wrath (literally); that is, except for magic resistance, of which the Breton provides a whopping 25 percent.
 Did I mention it's difficult and expensive to acquire magic resistance?
 This makes the Breton a no-brainer for best race-related gains.
 If you had another race in mind, you can read my analysis on each race, found here.

-Choosing a Character: Think Synergy
+While Choosing A Play-Style, Think About Synergy

 Now that you've chosen a race, you ought to consider your character.
 Will you be a mage, a thief, warrior, or something else?
 Whichever character-type you may choose, always consider the fact that some enemies are leveled, and others are beyond your capabilities at lower levels.
 At least at the beginning, think about which abilities work well together, and work at advancing those perks and skills excluseively.
 I personally start as a sneak-archer for my completionist games, because I can easily train archery and sneak, and those two skills work extremely well together; it's easy to pull off sneak attacks when you don't need to get close.
 It may make sense from a circumstance-oriented point of view to diversify perk-points and abilities, but being just decent at a variety of things will not help you when you need to deal with a leveled enemy that requires a massive amount of damage to defeat.
 At first, always think about prioritizing for synergy.

-Starter Skyrim Advice: Don't pick up trash
+Don't pick up trash

 I remember when I first started Oblivion, I would pick up garbage like plates and forks and forget to remove them for a long time.
 After a while, I would become over-encumbered and have to drop things.
 Do yourself a favor and only pick up items of monetary value or usefulness.
 Remember that you do not always want to pick up the item with the best selling price.
 Pick up the item with the best price per weight.
 For instance, pick up every potion you find because while some of them may sell for very little, they can also be very light, allowing you to carry many of them.